Tomerlivechen/C-_Project/README.md

 8. **Fury Road**: A simulated car driving game.
 9. **Store Inventory**: Simulates inventory and store management system connected to an API that holds both the inventory items and store employees.

-Additionally, there is a **User Contact** feature at the top of the gallery page.
+Additionally, there is a User Contact feature at the top of the gallery page.
 It includes a button that opens a window allowing a user to view my credentials and make contact with me.

 ## Installation

-1. Download the `WPF_Project.zip` file from [this link](https://github.com/Tomerlivechen/C-_Project/blob/main/Project_Gallery/bin/Release/net8.0-windows/WPF_Project.zip) and extract it into a folder.
+1. Download the WPF_Project.zip file from [this link](https://github.com/Tomerlivechen/C-_Project/blob/main/Project_Gallery/bin/Release/net8.0-windows/WPF_Project.zip) and extract it into a folder.
 2. Open the `Project_Gallery.exe` file.
 3. The main window will display the gallery of projects.
 4. Click on each project to view it.

 ## Usage
 1. Launch the application by running `Project_Gallery.exe`.
 2. Browse through the gallery to see the different projects.
 3. Click on a project to open and interact with it.
 4. Use the contact button at the top of the gallery page to view my credentials and contact information.

+## Reservations
+Regarding documentation requirements we have received conflicting instructions:
+1. In the project lesson, we were instructed that variable and function names serve as documentation.
+2. The project instructions mention adding "documentation" without clear guidelines.
+3. Upon seeking clarification, I was advised to use variable and function names as documentation and to add comments only to non-obvious functions.
+Upon reviewing my functions, each is named to describe its purpose clearly.

+Therefore, all variables and functions have meaningful and relevant names, serving as the documentation.

 ## License
 I take no ownership or copyright over the images used in this project; they were all gathered from the internet or AI-generated.